cloudevents/spec/cloudevents/verifiability-spec.md

     "subject": null,
     "id" : "D234-1234-1234",
     "time" : "2018-04-05T17:31:00Z",
-    "data" : "I'm just a string"
+    "data" : "I'm just a string",
+    "verificationmaterial": "ODQ0ZTAwNzRkNzQ4MmZjODkwZGJhODJhYTBlY2M4ZjcgIC0K",
+    "verificationmaterialtype": "md5"
 }
 ```

-A consumer then receives the this message and in order to verify, they must look at the `ce-erificationmaterialtype` header to determine whether it knows how to perform the verification.
+A consumer then receives the this message and in order to verify, they MUST look at the `ce-erificationmaterialtype` header to determine whether it knows how to perform the verification.
 The consumer sees that verification material’s type is `md5`, so they will compute the `md5` of the payload to verify the CloudEvent contained in the message:

 ```
-$ echo -n '{
-      "specversion" : "1.0",
-      "type" : "com.example.someevent",
-      "source" : "/mycontext",
-      "subject": null,
-      "id" : "D234-1234-1234",
-      "time" : "2018-04-05T17:31:00Z",
-      "data" : "I\'m just a string"
+$ echo -n "I'm just a string" | md5sum
-  }' | md5sum
-dc98e72d0f9980e89af5f8e7692d58d7  -
+844e0074d7482fc890dba82aa0ecc8f7 -
 ```

 The consumer can then confirm that the `md5sum` output matches the verification material and conclude that the CloudEvent’s authenticity and integrity are “guaranteed“.